regtay/Easy-Peasy/EasyPeasy.md

 "WALAH" there goes the first flag

-Taking a bow I Easy Peasy lemon squeezy
+Taking a bow Easy Peasy lemon squeezy

 Further enumerate the machine, what is flag 2?

-From earlier notes I noticed a file ------.txt
+From earlier notes I noticed a file *------.txt*
 I didn't think it would hurt to check it out at some point once I did *Wamb Bamb Money Gram*